-After learning about the difference between woven and welded Wire Mesh, you may have decided that woven mesh is the right construction type for your project.
+After understanding the distinction between Woven and Welded Wire Mesh, you might have chosen woven mesh for your project.
 Woven Wire Mesh demonstrates a flexible strength and a timeless aesthetic that makes it ideal for many different applications.
-Even if you've selected a woven Wire Mesh specification, you might still be wondering how to navigate the many weave types available.
+If you selected a woven Wire Mesh, you may still be unsure about the different weave types to choose from.
 We invite you to follow along below as we guide you through our weave types and their benefits.

-Plain Wire Mesh is a traditional weave formed with straight warp wires and fill wires assembled in a simple over, under weave.
+Plain Weave Wire Mesh is a traditional weave formed with straight warp wires and fill wires assembled in a simple over, under weave.
 The resulting product will exhibit a simple appearance with a relatively smooth surface.
-Plain weaves are often utilized in Wire Mesh items with a higher mesh count.
+People often use plain weaves in Wire Mesh items with a higher mesh count.
 It is likely that many of the wire cloth items you encounter in daily life will exhibit a Plain weave.

-Intercrimp Wire Mesh is made with wires that have been crimped in a zig zag fashion.
-When it is woven into a Mesh, there will be several crimps between each wire intersection.
+Intercrimp Wire Mesh crimps the wires in a zig-zag fashion.
+When weaving it into a Mesh, each wire intersection will have several crimps.
 This texture creates a heightened grip between the crossing wires, therefore adding rigidity.
-In addition to helping the wires stay in place, these crimps are also beneficial for adding a unique visual interest.
+In addition to helping the wires stay in place, these crimps add a unique visual interest.